fhmwg/current-tags/stage1-overview.md

 GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
 Coordinate regions and imprecision may be added in a future version of this recommendation.

-### Objects and People
+### Image Regions

 The FHMWG recommends that when tagging people or objects in an image, each be tagged with a region of the image.
 IPTC provides a daunting level of flexibility in region tagging; the FHMWG recommends a simple subset of this, where each person or object is inside its own region.
 A special "whole image" region is defined for tools that lack regional tagging functionality and for tagging people and objects relevant to, but not depicted within, the image.

-An image can identify any number of image regions.
-Each region should have either one person or one object.
+An image can identify any number of image regions, each of which should have either one person or one object.

+### Objects

-Each object has a short free-text description.
+Each object is in a region (which may be the whole image region) and has a short free-text description.

+### People

-Each person has a name and/or a description and/or any number of IRIs.
+Each person is in a region (which may be the whole image region) and has a name and/or a description and/or any number of IRIs.

 ## Metadata fields